damoon/genealogie/README.md

 Create a backup of a bucket and restore at a later time.

-## Purpose
+## Problem description

-Running Rook to operate ceph still needs backups to protect against data loss.
+Rook, Ceph and Kubernetes operate in a high available manner and replicate data.

+*Raid (Data replication) is not a backup* and does not protect against data loss.

+Possible failure scenarious are:
+- human error
 - ceph can fail
 - rook can fail
-- kubernetes nodes can become inaccessible
+- kubernetes can fail
+- hardware can fail

+`bucket-backup` creates backups from buckets and stores the snapshots in external buckets.

 ## Features